 In 2013, Jessica re-joined Seesaw and assists Sam with all manner of management, TV promo and anything in between!

-Sam and Jess originally met Lauren when she was working with Jeff Wayne on his musical production of ‘The War of the Worlds’ In summer 2018, while Jess was on maternity leave, Lauren joined Seesaw and has been part of the family ever since!
+Sam and Jess originally met Lauren when she was working with Jeff Wayne on his musical production of ‘The War of the Worlds’ In summer 2018, while Jess was on maternity leave, Lauren joined Seesaw and has been a permanent part of the family ever since!